 ChargePoint Holdings, Inc. (CHPT) Stock Sinks As Market Gains: What You Should Know

-CHPT will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from CHPT as it approaches its next earnings report date.

 Any recent changes to analyst estimates for CHPT should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-CHPT is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+CHPT currently has a Zacks Rank of #3 (Hold).

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 230, putting it in the bottom 10% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 237, which puts it in the bottom 7% of all 250+ industries.

 Click to get this free report